-Over six million people have learned Transcendental Meditation (TM) around the world over the past 60 years.
+More than seven million people have learned Transcendental Meditation (TM) around the world over the past 65 years.
 Instruction involves a standard seven-step course taught by qualified teachers who have undergone an extensive and systematic training programme, ensuring quality and consistency in instruction worldwide.

-Scientific research on Transcendental Meditation comprises more than 600 studies conducted at over 250 independent universities and research institutions in 33 countries [1-50, 52-444, 448-470].
+Scientific research on Transcendental Meditation comprises more than 600 studies conducted at over 250 independent universities and research institutions in 33 countries [1-50, 52-444, 448-470, 472-481].
 These studies have demonstrated a wide range of benefits for mind, body, behaviour, and society (see Table 1, page 4), and have appeared in many leading, peer-reviewed journals (see Table 2, pages 5-6).